 This is a life-long battle for many, and it may require finding those professionals who can help you achieve your goals of increasing body image satisfaction, and ultimately personal satisfaction in life.
 That person in the mirror will thank you.

-© Copyright 2008 by Andrew Walen, LCSW-C, therapist in Columbia, Maryland.
-All Rights Reserved.
+© Copyright 2008 by Andrew Walen, LCSW-C. All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.